Revelstoke roads and weather - Revelstoke Review

 Season total: 880 cm

-- Small avalanches in specific areas; or large avalanches in isolated areas
+- Small avalanches in many areas; or large avalanches in specific areas; or very large avalanches in isolated areas.

 - Heightened avalanche conditions on specific terrain features.
 Evaluate snow and terrain carefully; identify features of concern.